Roman sex was the right kind of sex — and it still is

 Roman double dildo

-In the early imperial years, same-sex weddings were not technically recognised by Roman law but appear to have been common.
+In the early Imperial years, same-sex weddings were not technically recognised by Roman law but appear to have been common.
 In the 3rd century AD, Emperor Elagabalus married a young athlete named Zoticus in a public ceremony.
 Emperor Nero famously married a boy-slave called Sporus and had him castrated, to prevent masculinity.
 The Emperor Hadrian may have married his lover, a youth from Bithynia called Antinous.
 It’s unlikely, since Emperors set the social mores for the society, that other Romans did not do the same.

 Roman Sex